Parcel Prospecting

 Actionable Steps:

-• Create a "Last-Mile Carbon Audit" template—offer it free as a door-opener.
-Map their current carrier mix, delivery density, and failed delivery rates against your EV/locker network capabilities
+• Create a "Last-Mile Carbon Audit" template—offer it free as a door-opener to show your capabilities

-• Build an ROI calculator showing cost-per-parcel savings from your locker network vs. doorstep delivery (typically 30-40% cheaper per drop), plus carbon reduction metrics
+• Build an ROI calculator showing cost-per-parcel savings from locker network vs doorstep delivery (typically 30-40% cheaper per drop)

-• Quantify failed delivery reduction—if you can demonstrate cutting "sorry we missed you" from 8% to 3%, that's real money back in their pocket and real emissions avoided
+• Quantify failed delivery reduction—demonstrate cutting "sorry we missed you" from 8% to 3% to show real cost savings

 3